 3.3.1.
 Registration Agreement.
 At all times while it is sponsoring the registration of any Registered Name within the Registry System, Registrar shall have in effect an electronic or paper Registration Agreement with the Registered Name Holder in the form of the Registration Agreement attached as Exhibit A (which may contain multiple alternative forms of the Registration Agreement).
 Registrar may from time-to-time amend those forms of Registration Agreement or add alternative forms of Registration Agreement, provided that Registrar shall first provide Registry Operator a copy of the amended or alternative Registration Agreement no less than three (3) business days in advance of the first use of such amended Registration Agreement.
 Registrar may provide a URL to its Registration Agreement on Exhibit A instead of a copy of the Registration Agreement, provided that Registry Operator must be able to access the current version of the Registration Agreement at the link provided and Registrar shall provide Registry Operator with an updated link in the event the URL is changed.
 Registrar shall include in its Registration Agreement those terms required by this Agreement, other terms that are consistent with Registrar's obligations to Registry Operator under this Agreement, and all provisions required by Registrar's RAA.

 3.3.2.
 Obligations of Registered Name Holder.
 Registrar shall require all Registered Name Holders to enter into a Registration Agreement with Registrar.
 In such Registration Agreement, Registrar shall require such Registered Name Holder to acknowledge and agree that the Registry Operator reserves the right to deny, cancel or transfer any Registered Name registration or transaction, or place any Registered Name (s) on registry lock, hold or similar status, as it deems necessary, in its unlimited and sole discretion: (i) to comply with specifications adopted by any industry group generally recognized as authoritative with respect to the Internet (e.g., RFCs), (ii) to correct mistakes made by Registry Operator, Registry Service Provider, Registry Verification Agent, Registrar and/or any other contractually obligated vendors in connection with a domain name registration, or (iii) for the non-payment of Fees to Registry Operator.

-In addition, Registrar shall obtain the consent of each Registered Name Holder in the Registry TLD for such collection and use of Personal Data.
+3.3.2.1.
+Registrar shall ensure that appropriate national privacy law requirements are incorporated into the Registration Agreement and the Registrars’ business practice so that Registered Name Holder can, e.g., provide consent voluntarily and freely, have the ability to withdraw said consent, exercise the right to be forgotten, etc.

 3.3.3.
 Acceptable Use and Anti-Abuse Policies.
 Registrar shall include in its Registration Agreement a provision prohibiting the Registered Name Holder from distributing malware, abusively operating botnets, phishing, piracy, trademark or copyright infringement, fraudulent or deceptive practices, counterfeiting or otherwise engaging in activity contrary to applicable law, and providing (consistent with applicable law and any related procedures) consequences for such activities including suspension of the domain name.
 Registrar shall provide the Registered Name Holder with a description of potential consequences for such activities, including suspension of the domain name.
 Registrar shall not enable, contribute to, or willfully aid the efforts of any Registered Name Holder or other third party to evade or circumvent such prohibitions.